 For a student of the Law of Attraction, it is important to be very clear about the idea of “positivity”.

 Why?
 Because this term is used by different people in different ways.
 And the difference in meaning may radically affect one’s “results” in terms of one’s manifestations.

 So the purpose of this post, then, is to talk about different “degrees” of positivity, and about ways to recognize which is which.

 Are Most People Positive?

-Previously, I have written articles on my N3-P3 negativity-positivity scale that I am using (articles are here, here and here).
-And I have also written about my statistical evaluation, for different age groups, of where most people are at, emotionally speaking (this article here).
+Previously, I have written articles on my N3-P3 negativity-positivity scale that I am using.
+And I have also written about my statistical evaluation, for different age groups, of where most people are at, emotionally speaking.

-In the last article that I mentioned (“The Big Picture: Happiness and Positivity in the Western World“) my estimation was that most people are in the mood of N1 (negative 1: somewhat negative), after which the next largest group are those in N2 (negative 2: medium negative).
+In the last article that I mentioned (“The Big Picture”) my estimation was that most people are in the mood of N1 (negative 1: somewhat negative), after which the next largest group are those in N2 (negative 2: medium negative).

 So although it certainly is tricky to evaluate the emotional state of other people, I think it is fair to say that most people are not very positive.
 The overwhelming majority of people are in a mood of either N1 or N2.